nickgamb/mindgardenai-site/src/pages/blog/2024-09-11-lets-build-a-bci.md

 - **Medium**: 48–58 cm
 - **Large**: 58–65 cm

-> **Note:** The UltraCortex can also be printed in one piece if your printer supports the size.
+> **Note:** The Ultracortex can also be printed in one piece if your printer supports the size.

 Print settings vary by printer.
 The minimum build area needed to print the frame in halves is **130 mm x 210 mm**.
 This print requires support structures.
 Due to the model's complexity, a slower print speed (50%) is recommended.